Home Equity Loans: What Are They And How Do They Work?

-There are plenty of benefits to owning a home.
+Owning a home has plenty of benefits.
 One of the most important is building equity and borrowing against it in the form of home equity loans.

 But what exactly are home equity loans?
 How do you qualify for them and how do they work?

 Home equity loans are second mortgage loans that you pay off with monthly payments, just as you do with your primary mortgage.